-The Management Agency is governed by an eleven member Board in which involved are representatives of co-competent ministries, the respective Regions and Municipalities, scientists, productive organizations, environmental non-governmental organizations and is overseen by the Minister of Environment, Energy and Climate Change.
-The seat of the Management Agency has been determined to be the Municipality of Grevena and its Administrative Services, since February 2007, are housed and operate in Aspraggeli of the Zagori municipality in the Regional Unit of Ioannina.
-The Body currently employs 10 persons as scientific staff, 8 guards and 7 guides.
+The Management Agency is governed by an eleven member Board in which involved are representatives of co-competent ministries, the respective Regions and Municipalities, scientists, productive organizations, environmental non-governmental organizations and is overseen by the Minister of the Environment and Energy.
+The seat of the Management Agency has been determined to be the Municipality of Grevena and its Administrative Services, since February 2007, are housed and operate in Aspraggeli of the Zagori municipality in the Regional Unit of loannina.
+The Body currently employs 8 persons as scientific staff, 7 guards and 7 guides.